 Item Number 14.
 Military Service.
-Select "Yes" if you are the petitioning sponsor and on active duty in the U.S. Army, Marines, Navy, Air Force, or Coast Guard, other than for training.
-If you provide evidence that you are currently on active duty in the U.S. Armed Forces or U.S. Coast Guard and you are petitioning for your spouse and/or minor child, you will need to demonstrate income at only 100 percent of the poverty level for your household size, instead of at 125 percent of the poverty level.
+Select "Yes" if you are the sponsor and on active duty in the U.S. Army, Marines, Navy, Air Force, or Coast Guard, other than for training.
+If you provide evidence that you are currently on active duty in the U.S. Armed Forces and you are sponsoring your spouse and/or minor child, you will need to demonstrate income at only 100 percent of the poverty level for your household size, instead of at 125 percent of the poverty level.
 (See Form I-864P, Poverty Guidelines, for information on the poverty levels.)
-Select "No" if you are not on active duty in the U.S. Armed Forces or U.S. Coast Guard.
-This provision does not apply to joint and substitute sponsors.
+Select "No" if you are not on active duty in the U.S. Armed Forces.